mailpile/gui-o-matic/PROTOCOL.md

 The `images` section defines a dictionary of named icons/images.
 The names can be used directly by the `set_status` method, or anywhere an icon path can be provided by using the syntax `image:NAME` instead.
+Note that all paths should be absolute, as we don't want to make assumptions about the working directory of the GUI app itself.

 The only required entry is `normal`.